Free will: Hindu philosophy

 The six orthodox (astika) schools of thought in Hindu philosophy do not agree with each other entirely on the question of free will.
 For the Samkhya, for instance, matter is without any freedom, and soul lacks any ability to control the unfolding of matter.
 The only real freedom (kaivalya) consists in realizing the ultimate separateness of matter and self.
 For the Yoga school, only Ishvara is truly free, and its freedom is also distinct from all feelings, thoughts, actions, or wills, and is thus not at all a freedom of will.
 The metaphysics of the Nyaya and Vaisheshika schools strongly suggest a belief in determinism, but do not seem to make explicit claims about determinism or free will.

-A quotation from Swami Vivekananda, a Vedantist, offers a good example of the worry about free will in the Hindu tradition.
+Quotations from Swami Vivekananda, a Vedantist, offer a perspective on free will in the Hindu tradition: